pipelinelabo/datalaiq-wiki/metrics.md

 	- `TotalMemory`: The size of the system's main memory.
 	- `VirtRole`: "host" or "guest", depending on if the webserver is running in a virtual machine or not.
 	- `VirtSystem`: The virtualization system, if any, e.g. "xen", "kvm", "vbox", "vmware", "docker", "openvz", "lxc".
-* `WebserverUUID`: Every Gravwell webserver generates a UUID when installed; this field contains that UUID.
+* `WebserverUUID`: Every DatalaiQ webserver generates a UUID when installed; this field contains that UUID.
 * `WellCount`: The total number of wells across all indexers.

-We carefully considered the information we report, taking pains to make it impossible to glean any intelligence regarding the type or content of the data you've got in Gravwell.
-We are always happy to discuss the reasoning behind any of the information we gather; please email support@gravwell.io with any questions.
+We carefully considered the information we report, taking pains to make it impossible to glean any intelligence regarding the type or content of the data you've got in DatalaiQ.
+We are always happy to discuss the reasoning behind any of the information we gather; please email support@DatalaiQ.io with any questions.

 ### Limiting Metric Reporting

 Customers may set `Disable-Stats-Report=true` in gravwell.conf, which will strip down the metrics report to a bare minimum containing the CustomerUUID, CustomerNumber, BuildVer, ApiVer, LicenseTimeLeft, and LicenseHash fields--just enough information to verify that the correct license is installed and the system is running.

 We'd really appreciate if you'd leave full stats reports enabled, though.
-As we said above, these stats reports help us figure out which features are getting used the most, what kind of systems Gravwell is running on, how much RAM it's using--information that, in aggregate, can help us decide where to prioritize future improvements.
+As we said above, these stats reports help us figure out which features are getting used the most, what kind of systems DatalaiQ is running on, how much RAM it's using--information that, in aggregate, can help us decide where to prioritize future improvements.